Siddhi Vinayak

 Siddhi Vinayak is an Indian romantic thriller television series that aired from 26 October 2017 to 18 January 2019 on &TV.
 The series is produced by Prashant Bhatt and Sanjay Memane.
 After a successful run, the show was replaced by Main Bhi Ardhangini.

 Seasons

-The Series Launched In October 2017 On &TV.
+The Series Launched in October 2017 on &TV.

-Season 1 ran from October 2017 - February 2018.

-Season 1 starred Neha Saxena and Nitin Goswami as Siddhi and Vinayak, respectively.
+Season 1 ran from October 2017 - February 2018 and starred Neha Saxena and Nitin Goswami as Siddhi and Vinayak, respectively.

 In January 2018 it was announced that SiddhiVinayak (Season 1) will be ending with a leap leading to the start of Season 2.

-In February 2018, Season 2 Began With Farnaz Shetty who Replaced Neha Saxena as Siddhi and Nitin Goswami reprised his role as Vinayak.
+In February 2018, Season 2 began with Farnaz Shetty who replaced Neha Saxena as Siddhi and Nitin Goswami reprised his role as Vinayak.